DePaul vs. Iowa State College Basketball Predictions & Picks - December 1

 DePaul Performance Insights

 - The Blue Demons have a -31 scoring differential, falling short by 5.2 points per game.
-They're putting up 70 points per game to rank 274th in college basketball and are giving up 75.2 per outing to rank 262nd in college basketball.
+They're putting up 70 points per game to rank 274th in college basketball and are allowing 75.2 per contest to rank 264th in college basketball.

-- DePaul and its opponents have been mostly even in the turnover battle.
-The Blue Demons commit 13.2 per game (266th in college basketball) and force 13 (127th in college basketball action).
+- DePaul and its opponents have been relatively even in the turnover battle.
+The Blue Demons commit 13.2 per game (267th in college basketball) and force 13 (126th in college basketball play).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.